Easily ANIMATE your EMOTE with keyframes!

 Hello!

-Before starting it is important to mention 3 things:
+Before starting, it's important to mention 3 things:

-1. Clip Studio Paint PRO (the base license of Clip Studio), has a limit of 24 frames to be able to animate.
-If you need more, it will be necessary to purchase the EX version of the program.
+1. Clip Studio Paint PRO (the base license of Clip Studio) has a limit of 24 frames for animation.
+If more are needed, it will be necessary to purchase the EX version of the program.

-As we are dealing with simple animations, we do not need so many frames, so 24 will be enough and it will be explained based on this limit.
+Since these are simple animations, we don't need many frames, so 24 will be sufficient, and this tutorial will explain based on this limit.

-2. In this tutorial we will use only keyframes, not frame by frame animation.
-This tool helps us so that a layer can be transformed and edited, so that it makes a movement or change of size from an indicated point, to an end point.
-We will take advantage of these tools to be able to make a quick, cute and easy animated emote.
+2. This tutorial will only use keyframes, not frame-by-frame animation.
+This tool helps a layer to be transformed and edited, to make a movement or size change from an indicated point to a final point.
+We will take advantage of these tools to make a quick, cute, and simple animated emote.

-3. It is not possible to export a GIF with a transparent background with Clip Studio at the moment, but instead we can export the frames to be able to render the gif later, I will explain these steps at the end of the publication.
+3. It is not currently possible to export a GIF with a transparent background using Clip Studio, but instead, we can export the frames to render the GIF later.
+I will explain these steps at the end of the post.

-As examples in this tutorial, I will use 4 of my emotes to make different animations:
+As examples for this tutorial, I will use 4 of my emotes to create different animations:

 For support, you can also visit my video tutorial on this Clip Studio Tip

-How do I prepare my emote to cheer?
+How do I prepare my emote for animation?

 Consider two scenarios: